 Students by Grade

-The diversity score of Plymouth High School is 0.47, which is less than the diversity score at state average of 0.52.
+The diversity score of Plymouth High School is 0.56, which is more than the diversity score at state average of 0.55.
 The school's diversity has stayed relatively flat over five school years.

 State Level (MI)

 Overall Testing Rank

 #143 out of 2925 schools